vladlents/commodity-classifier/README.md

 ## Summary
 # Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!
-The project is about building a classifier to evaluate the correctness of the HS codes declared during the import into the state.
-The classifier uses the declared HS code and commodity description for evaluation of HS correctness.
-To translate commodity description (free-text sentence) to a vector, the classifier will use a pre-trained words embedding model provided by Google - GoogleNews-vectors-negative300.bin (https://www.kaggle.com/sandreds/googlenewsvectorsnegative300).
-With this word to vector (Word2Vector) model, the classifier can calculate the HS code based on the commodity description and then compare it with the declared HS.
+The project is about building a commodity classifier that will help assess the correctness of the HS code upon import into the country declared at customs.
+The classifier is trained to predict the HS code using historical data about previously declared products.
+For each new declaration, it can predict the HS code based on product description and then compare it with the declared one.

 ## Background